jonelo/bashberries/README.md

 ### bigfiles

 ```
-bigfiles v1.0.2, Copyright 2017 Johann N. Loefflmann
+bigfiles v1.1.0, Copyright 2017 Johann N. Loefflmann

 Determines the biggest files in a directory and it's subdirectories

 Usage:
-    bigfiles [path [min_size [max_files]]]
+    bigfiles [-o] [-g greater] [-n max_files] [path]

+Options:
+    -o           print the owners of the biggest files.
+    -g greater   a file is a big file if its file size is greater
+                 than the greater value.
+You may append
+                 k, M, G and T for kilo, Mega, Giga, and Tera.
+                 If greater is omitted, greater is set to 0.

+    -n max_files specifies the maximum number of big files.
+                 If max_files is omitted or if max_files is set to 0,
+                 all files will be printed that matches min_size.

+Parameters:
     path         specifies the directory to be traversed.
                  If path is omitted, this help will be printed.

-    min_size specifies the file size that a file must have at least in
-    order to be considered to be a big file.
-You may append k, M, G and T for
-    kilo, Mega, Giga, and Tera.
-If min_size is omitted, min_size is set to 0.

-    max_files specifies the maximum number of big files.
-    If max_files is omitted or if max_files is set to 0,
-    all files will be printed that matches min_size.

 Examples:
-    bigfiles .
-1M
+    bigfiles -g 1M .
-        all files > 1 MB in the current working directory and below
+                 all files greater than 1 MB in the current working directory
+                 and below.

-    bigfiles / 1G 25
+    bigfiles -o -n 25 -g 1G /
-        25 biggest files > 1 GB in / and below
+                 25 biggest files > 1 GB in the root directory and below including
+                 a summary of the owners of those files.
 ```

 ### lines